gusaaaaa/SupernovaController/README.md

 When the Supernova acts in I3C target mode, it notifies everytime it detects the end of an I3C transfer it was involved in (not including CCCs).

-The notification reports info about the last I3C transaction directed to the target Supernova.
+The notification reports info about the last I3C transaction addressed to the target Supernova.

 A typical target notification looks like: